aws-actions/aws-codebuild-run-build/README.md

    The default value is 15.

 1. **hide-cloudwatch-logs** (optional) :
-   Set to `true` if you do not want CloudWatch logs to be streamed to GitHub Action.
+   Set to `true` if you do not want CloudWatch Logs to be streamed to GitHub Action.

 ### Outputs